kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 #### Processing Queue

-The controller will maintain a queue of events that it is processing. `Node` additions and `ClusterCIDR` additions will be appended to the queue.
+The controller will maintain a queue of events that it is processing. `Node` additions and `NodeIPAMConfig` additions will be appended to the queue.
 Similarly, Node allocations which failed due to insufficient CIDRs can be retried by adding them back on to the queue (with exponential backoff).